atulsawant/TradeAllocation/readme.txt

 Mvn clean install
 Java -jar TradeAllocate-0.0.1-SNAPSHOT.jar

-The output file would be in the /tmp/ directory and output file name is: TargetAllocation.csv
+The first output file would be in the /tmp/TargetAllocations directory and output file name is: TargetAllocation.csv The second output file would be in the /tmp/Allocations and output file name is: Allocations.csv

 2. Approach